dancromartie/htcomments/README.md

 that regex.
 The regex must be compatible with the 're' module in Python.

 The 'tag' directive must be followed by a space and a tag starting with '#ht'.

+## FAQ

+Q: Your people might forget to tag things...
+What do you do about that?
+A: I don't know - this doesn't attempt to solve that.
+That's probably something your org needs to figure out.
+This was intended for big orgs with big messy repos.